medipixel/rl_algorithms/rl_algorithms/distillation/README.md

 The collected states will be stored in directory:  `data/distribution_buffer/<env_name>`.

-If the expert data is generated, Put the path of the train-phase data in the dataset_path list in the distillation config file and execute the training just as the code below:
+If the expert data is generated, Put the path of the train-phase data in the dataset_path list in the distillation config file.
+Also change `is_student` to `True` in config file.
+And then execute the training just as the code below:

 ```
-python run_env_name.py --cfg-path <distillation-config-path> --student
+python run_env_name.py --cfg-path <distillation-config-path>
 ```

 You can set `epoch` and `batch_size` of the student learning through `epochs` and `batch_size` variables in the distillation config file.